ibm-cloud-docs/vmwaresolutions/archiref/mission-critical/mcv-archi-design.md

 * Network configuration
 * VMware software stack

-Day 2 scale-up and scale-down operations for adding and removing hosts to the management clusters and the stretch cluster are automatically selected to take place simultaneously in each of the two resource sites.
+Day 2 scale-up and scale-down operations to add and remove hosts to the management and stretch clusters are automatically selected to take place simultaneously in each of the two resource sites.
 This automatic maintenance of consistency across the management and stretch clusters is enforced and cannot be overridden.

 The following configuration with separate management and edge services clusters is an IBM Global Technology Services (GTS) Large style VMware multizone configuration.
 The edge services clusters must be deployed separately as day 2 operations.